Browse By Name

 Browser support:

-The CSS filter property can be contained by a space-delimited list of filters.
+The value of the filter style property is a space-delimited list of filters.
 This list is accessible through the filters collection.
-All elements in the filters collection are filter objects, such as 'Alpha', 'Blur', 'Slide', etc., so all filter objects contain different properties and methods dependening on the type of the filter they point to.
+The elements of the filters collection are filter objects.
+Every filter object represents a filter (such as 'Alpha', 'Blur', 'Slide', etc.) and supports different properties and methods dependening on the type of the filter.

 • The filter object is useful to manipulate a previously defined filter.

-• If you want to add or remove a filter from an object, it can only be done with the filter property.
+• If you want to add or remove a filter, use the filter property.

 Click on the following link to see a demonstration of filters: Filters and Transitions Master Sample (MSDN).